EdidiongEsu/berka_fabrics/README.md

 ![Architectural diagram of project](https://github.com/EdidiongEsu/berka_fabrics/blob/main/pics/Fabrics_berka_diagram.png)

 ## Source Dataset
-The 8 original CSV files can be accessed [here](https://www.kaggle.com/datasets/marceloventura/the-berka-dataset).
+The 8 original CSV (primarily .asc because it uses ; for value seperationi) files can be accessed [here](https://www.kaggle.com/datasets/marceloventura/the-berka-dataset).

 The table below is a quick overview of each file.
 More details also [here](https://webpages.charlotte.edu/mirsad/itcs6265/group1/domain.html)